kurartur/rb/README.md

 $ docker-compose up
 ```
 It will launch RabbitMQ (172.20.199.2), rb-importer (172.20.199.3), rb-sync (172.20.199.4) and rb-consumer (172.20.199.5) and output to the console.
+In real life components would run on different hosts/containers.

 # Testing
 Message REST endpoint should be accessible on http://172.20.199.3:8080/message